docupike/docs/docs/en/dev/addon/frontend.md

 ### Access the data models

 External add-ons can access more internal API then `docu.Routing`.
-Furthermore you can also access CMDB data directly from docupike using `docu.Models` without calling add-on specific endpoints.
+Furthermore you can also access CMDB data directly from i-doit up using `docu.Models` without calling add-on specific endpoints.

 Please check [JS Interface](js-api.md) for further information.